-Substantially all subscription revenues are earned from providing short messaging services and we are deriving an increasing portion of our revenues from these services.
-For the six months ended June 30, 2002 and 2001, revenues from short messaging services represented approximately 26% and 3%, respectively, of our total revenues.
+Substantially all subscription revenues are earned from providing short messaging services and using the mobile operator's gateway to facilitate payments for our web based products.
 Our business plan is dependent upon further increases in revenues from subscription services and the expansion of our subscriber base.

-Our short messaging services depend mainly on the cooperation of China Mobile Communication Corporation and its subsidiaries ("CMCC") and to a lesser extent China Unicom Co., Ltd. and its subsidiaries ("Unicom").
-We rely on CMCC and Unicom for the following services:
+With respect to our subscription services, we depend on the cooperation of China Mobile Communication Corporation and its subsidiaries, or CMCC, and to a lesser extent China Unicom Co., Ltd. and its subsidiaries, or Unicom.
+We rely on CMCC and Unicom in the following ways:

-- We provide short messaging services through CMCC's and Unicom's network and gateway; - we utilize their billing systems to charge our subscribers on a monthly basis; - we utilize their collection proxy services to collect payments from subscribers; and - · we rely on CMCC's and Unicom's infrastructure to further develop our short messaging services.
+- · we provide short messaging services through CMCC's and Unicom's network and gateway; - · we utilize their billing systems to charge our subscribers basis; - · we utilize their collection proxy services to collect payments from subscribers; and - · we rely on their infrastructure to further develop our subscription services.

-If CMCC's or Unicom's systems encounter technical problems, they refuse to cooperate with us or launch competing services, our short messaging services may cease or be severely disrupted, which would have a significant and adverse impact on our operating results.
+If CMCC's or Unicom's systems encounter technical problems, they refuse to cooperate with us or launch competing services, our subscription services may cease or be severely disrupted, which would have a significant and adverse impact on our operating results.
+If CMCC or Unicom was unwilling to cooperate with us, we would not be able to find substitute partners.